 Our new global R&D and manufacturing base commenced operation in December 2019.
-The new facility hosts, among others, our proprietary R&D laboratories for our BMS intelligent battery management system, FOC magnetic field-oriented control system, EBS electronic brake system, Cloud ECU intelligent central controller and NIU INSPIRE big data analysis system, as well as a quality laboratory for comprehensive and standardized testing of the raw materials and vehicles.
+Located in Changzhou, China, the new facility hosts, among others, our proprietary R&D laboratories for our BMS intelligent battery management system, FOC magnetic field-oriented control system, EBS electronic brake system, Cloud ECU intelligent central controller and NIU Inspire big data analysis system, as well as a quality laboratory for comprehensive and standardized testing of the raw materials and vehicles.